Family Counseling: Does My Family Need Therapy?

 Do some people not need therapy for their mental health?

-Some people face less intense stress than others do, and can manage their mental health without support.
+Some people face less intense stress than others do and can manage their mental health without support.
 Others may simply have a higher tolerance for stress and effective coping mechanisms without therapy.
-It is important to note that needing therapy or family counseling does not make you “weak” or “lesser;” it’s simply a tool for supporting your health and the health of those around you.
+It is important to note that needing therapy or counseling does not make you “weak” or “lesser;” it’s simply a tool for supporting your health and the health of those around you.

-Who needs family therapy the most?
+Who needs family counseling the most?

 - Previous Article